DotLand-Inc/AutoMapper-Utils/src/DotLand.Extensions.Mapping/docs/readme.md

     profile.ConfigureMapping(Assembly.GetExecutingAssembly());
 ```

-For more details on how to use the library, please visit the (project repository)[https://github.com/DotLand-Inc/AutoMapper-Utils].
+For more details on how to use the library, please visit the [project repository](https://github.com/DotLand-Inc/AutoMapper-Utils).